DevNet Lab 17 -- Automated testing with pyATS and Genie

 After completing these lab activities, you will be able to:

-- **Set Up a Lab Environment**: Configure a lab environment with two virtual routers to test OSPFv3 configurations using pyATS and Genie.
+- **Set up a lab environment**: Configure a lab environment with two virtual routers to test OSPFv3 configurations using pyATS and Genie.

 - **Implement OSPFv3 Configurations**: Apply initial OSPFv3 configurations on both hub and spoke routers to establish network connectivity, and manually verify that OSPFv3 is working properly by examining routing tables and neighbor lists.